pradeepsinngh/Quick-Machine-Learning-Notes/exploratory-data-analysis/06-exploring-binary-and-categorical-data.md

 - A special type of categorical data is data in which the categories represent or can be mapped to discrete values on the same scale.
 - The expected value is really a form of weighted mean: it adds the ideas of future expectations and probability weights.

+## Key Ideas:

+1. Categorical data is typically summed up in proportions, and can be visualized in a bar chart.

+2. Categories might represent distinct things (apples and oranges, male and female), levels of a factor variable (low, medium, and high), or numeric data that has been binned.

+3. Expected value is the sum of values times their probability of occurrence, often used to sum up factor variable levels.